Czarni Sosnowiec

-Kolejowy Klub Sportowy Czarni Sosnowiec, commonly referred to as Czarni Sosnowiec, is a football club from Sosnowiec, Poland.
-The club was founded in 1924, and its home ground is the Jan Ciszewski's Stadium.
-It has a women's and a men's section.
+Kolejowy Klub Sportowy Czarni Sosnowiec, commonly referred to as Czarni Sosnowiec, is a Polish football club from Sosnowiec, founded in 1924.
+Primarily focused on its women's department, Czarni had operated a men's section in the past.

 Women's football section

-Women's football team, founded 5 September 1974, holds the Polish record for championship titles won, with 13 titles to its name.
-After some financial problems the club was in the 2007–08 season relegated from the Ekstraliga Kobiet; in 2008–09 they reached the promotion playoffs but lost convincingly.
-With the expansion of the Ekstraliga in 2010–11 a second-place was enough to ensure direct promotion again.
+Women's football team, founded on 5 September 1974, holds the record for Polish championship titles won, with 14 titles to their name.
+After some financial problems in the 2007–08 season, the club was relegated from the top-flight; in 2008–09, they reached the promotion playoffs but lost convincingly.
+With the expansion of the Ekstraliga in 2010–11, a second-place finish was enough to ensure direct promotion again.
 In 2021, they won their first championship in over twenty years.